 - had a deadly ordinance or a dangerous weapon with you or in your control.

-Aggravated burglary is charged as a 1st degree felony.
-You may be charged separately for any damage you may have caused to a person at the location where you were trespassing.
+Aggravated burglary is a 1st degree felony.
+You may be charged separately for any damage caused to a person at the location where you were trespassing.
 Aggravated burglary is considered to be more serious than simple burglary because of the potential serious harm to the parties involved in the matter.
 2

 Penalties for Ohio Burglary and Aggravated Burglary